Adhav1806/robotics-journey/README.md

 - Wiring was messy due to power distribution across multiple components.
 Future builds will use color coding and shortest-path routing from the start

 [View Code](projects/project-08-servo-light-tracker/light_tracker.ino)

+## Day 28th June 2026:
+- Fried the 7-segment display by connecting segment pins directly to GND without current limiting resistors.
+Some of the segments dont work now, and a burning smell came from the display.